pitag-ha/lambda-world-2025-merlin-domains/presentation/presentation.md

 Merlin is generally very fast.
 There are some concrete cases with performance issues particularly with very very long files or very large projects.

 #### Parallelization
-Problem (see the metric tables): The typer is the main performance bottleneck.
+Problem : The typer is the main performance bottleneck.
 The query analysis can also be a bottleneck.

 <span style="color:green">**Solution: Let's try to parallelize the typing and the query analysis**</span> ✨

-#### Cancellation mechanismi
+#### Cancellation mechanism
 Problem: VSCode (and other editors) send cancellation requests to OCamlLSP that are currently mostly ignored.

 <span style="color:green">**Solution: Let's implement a mechanism in Merlin to cancel a query.**</span> ✨